mobarski/fabris/readme.rst

-  ]       (--r)     end of anonymous code block, put reference to it on the stack    yes _       (x--)     capture stack item into code block, right to left                yes call    (r--)     call code block referenced by r                                  yes 'X'     (--c)     start/end of a char                                              yes X       (--x)     place integer X in the stack                                     yes use X   (--)      use module X                                                     yes
+  ]       (--r)     end of anonymous code block, put reference to it on the stack    yes _       (x--)     capture stack item into code block, right to left                yes call    (r--)     call code block referenced by r                                  yes yield   (--r)     return and push reference to next instruction                    yes 'X'     (--c)     start/end of a char                                              yes X       (--x)     place integer X in the stack                                     yes use X   (--)      use module X                                                     yes